Ferrybridge power stations: Ferrybridge Multifuel (2011–present)

 In October 2011, SSE was granted Section 36 planning permission to construct a 68 MW waste-to-energy plant at its Ferrybridge site.
 The 68 MW plant was designed to burn mixed fuel including biomass, general waste and waste wood.
 The plant became operational during 2015.

 In late 2013 consultations began for a second multifuel plant "Ferrybridge Multifuel 2" (FM2).
 The plant was initially specified to be similar in scale to the first plant, and to have a capacity of up to 90 MW.
 It occupied part of the course at Ferrybridge Golf Club, and in 2013 SSE undertook to provide a replacement nine-hole course and clubhouse nearby.
 Construction of MF2 began in 2016, was completed late 2019, and it was commissioned in December of that year.
 A rail unloading terminal was built between the two plants to allow both to be rail served.

 Both plants were built by Multifuel Energy Limited, a 50:50 joint venture between SSE and Wheelabrator, a division of American company Waste Management.
 As of 2015, generated power was purchased by SSE.
 SSE sold its share of the joint venture to First Sentier Investors in January 2021, as part of a programme of disposal of non-core assets.

+A 150 MW / 300 MWh (2-hour) battery started construction in 2023, scheduled for 2024.